-The National Foundation for Women Legislators is hosting a Marijuana Policy Summit to address a critical state policy issue that is unfolding in real time in legislatures across the country.
-By bringing together a group of 30 elected women who are considering legalization in their state or municipality, or in states where legalization has already been established, we will provide an opportunity to connect and learn from one another and experts from all facets of the industry.
+The National Foundation for Women Legislators hosted a Marijuana Policy Summit to address a critical state policy issue that is unfolding in real time in legislatures across the country.
+By bringing together a group of 30 elected women who are considering legalization in their state or municipality, or in states where legalization has already been established, we provided an opportunity to connect and learn from one another and experts from all facets of the industry.

 Access the Presentations

 To open the program, this session looked at how marijuana policy has changed over the years in the state that legalized it first, how policy differs across the country, and what is coming next.
 We heard from Representative Lois Landgraf from the Colorado State Legislature, and Senator Donna Kim from the Hawaii State Legislature, about their legislative experiences with marijuana policy.
 Then, we heard from Kelli Hykes, the Director of Government Relations for Weedmaps Policy.
 View her presentation HERE.

 - Overview of Cannabis and Commercial Cannabis Operations

 This session provided an overview of products and potency, as well as provide a summary of cannabis licensing categories.
 View the presentation from Dustin McDonald, the Vice President of Government Relations of Weedmaps Policy HERE, and access the presentation from Jean Robinson, the Legislative Liaison of the CO Department of Revenue, HERE.